 This sequence of events has only been related as a prelude to the brief encounter which permanently altered and redirected my collecting of dolls.
 "A pivotal point"

 Click here to return to the Top of the Collectors Biography Page

 Click here to return to the Antique Doll Advisors Home Page

-eBay is a great wedsite for "value" information about dolls, or most anything else for that matter--however, in order to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register.
+eBay is an excellent website for "value" information about dolls, or most anything else for that matter--however, to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register.